UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 ^^^^^^^^^^^^^

-It is important to treat these values as a separate category to ensure that the text value is not split across separate categories (aka `schema:temporalCoverage` and `dcterms:subject`).
+It is important to treat these values as a separate category to ensure that the text value is not split across separate categories (aka :code:`schema:temporalCoverage` and :code:`dcterms:subject`).
 In addition, some standardization of the label needs to be done for all the records associated with a given concept to be colocated.

 XPath